-Using solder and brazing coppers lines is part of a HVAC technicians job.
+Using solder and brazing coppers lines is part of an HVAC technician job.

-The copper line-sets have to be able to hold a vacuum when put together so getting good at this is key.
+The copper line sets have to be able to hold a vacuum when putting them together, so getting good at this is key.
 Most techs use Oxy-Acetylene torches to do this work.

 Some copper line sets will not get soldered but screwed together mainly with Mini-Splits.
 A flaring tool will be needed to flare the ends and connect them.

 A good HVAC multimeter will be needed to get accurate readings.

 There are many brands Fluke, Fieldpiece, Klien to name a few.

 I use a Fieldpiece HS36 mainly because I love the Amp Clamp but there are many good ones out there.

 Most companies will have a recovery machine ready for you to use but it is something to keep in mind.

 Thank you for the pics of each item!
 I am considering entering the field and it was very helpful in determining exactly what I need.

 Hi.
 Thanks for your blog